Bartlesville Radio » News » Tree to be Planted in Memory of WCSO Corporal Davis

 A member of the public came to the memorial service and presented Davis' wife and two children with a plaque in honor of their loved one.
 Services were emceed by WCSO Chaplain Brian Schexnayder.

-In the coming weeks, a ribbon cutting ceremony between the WCSO and the Oklahoma Department of Transportation may take place as a strech of Highway 75 north of Dewey will be dedicated to the life and service of Cpl.
+In the coming weeks, a ribbon cutting ceremony between the WCSO and the Oklahoma Department of Transportation may take place as a stretch of Highway 75 north of Dewey will be dedicated to the life and service of Cpl.
 Davis.

 « Back to News